-Take Flight Fellowship applications for programs to be conducted in Belize, Costa Rica and Panama in 2017 are now closed.
+Take Flight Fellowship applications for programs to be conducted in Belize and Panama in 2018 are now open.
+Contact us for applications.

 Comments from a few of the 2016 Don & Roxanne Weber Take Flight Fellows:

 Ashley Daniels - Ft.
 Walton Beach HS, FL